Xetibo/ReSet-Doc/sections/introduction.typ

 #subsection("Challenges")
 - *Consistency* \
-  With the advent of the plugin system, the importance of a consistent user experience is more relevant as creating an application with multiple technologies and use cases is not trivial.
+  With the advent of the plugin system, the importance of a consistent user experience is more relevant than creating an application with multiple technologies and use cases are not trivial.
 For this requirement, all plugins need to be able to represent themselves as integrated functionality of ReSet in order for the user to not notice the plugin system at all.

   This ensures that users will be able to switch from one plugin to another without being introduced to new design paradigms or differing concepts.
 - *Ease of Use* \
   Creating a good user experience and making the application accessible to all users requires a deep understanding of the user base which could require a lot of time.
 - *Maintainability* \
   With increasing features, the technical debt might increase and become a potential slowdown in development or release cycles.